 Have you been aiming to teach your kids coding but don’t have a computer for them to use?
 Fortunately, it is perfectly possible for your kids to learn coding just as well whether they have a computer or not!
-The best thing is you don’t even have to be a programming expert to do it.
+The best thing is you don’t even have to be a programming expert to do it (learn coding with kids sounds easier, doesn't it?).
 Read on to find out more about how to teach kids coding without a computer.

 It is impossible to ignore the numerous benefits of having your kids learn to code.
 Naturally, coding helps your kids get familiar with using technology, a key driving factor in companies and organisations worldwide.
 In today’s digital world, coding is not just a luxury, but an essential survival skill that will definitely give your child a leg up when they enter school, the workforce, and even their social circles.